hichem1987/punk-api-frontend/README.md

-# 🍺 PUNK API FRONTEND TEST
+# PUNK API FRONTEND TEST

 ## About
+This code is implemented following the instruction of [this test](https://gist.github.com/Freezystem/a0f1ea278b43d5cd5decfc84080ec57c) destinated for the positon of Senior Frontend Developer among [Inuk Team](https://inuk.co/).

 ## Tech Stack